Intel-bigdata/HiBench/README.md

      `aptitude install python-matplotlib`

-2. Configure for the all workloads
+2. Configure

-    You need to set some global environment variables in the `conf/sparkbench-config.sh` file located in the root dir.
+     Quick start for minimum requirements: edit
+     `conf/99-user_defined_properties.conf`, make sure below
+     properties has been set:

-          HADOOP_HOME            < The Hadoop installation location >
+          hibench.hadoop.home    The Hadoop installation location
-          SPARK_HOME             < The Spark installation location >
+	  hibench.spark.home	 The Spark installation location
-          HADOOP_HOME            < The HiBench installation location >
-          HDFS_MASTER            < HDFS master >
+	  hibench.hdfs.master	 HDFS master
-          SPARK_MASTER           < SPARK master >
+	  hibench.spark.master	 SPARK master

-          HADOOP_CONF_DIR        < The hadoop configuration DIR >
-          HADOOP_EXAMPLES_JAR    < The path to hadoop-examples-xxx.jar >
-          SPARK_CONF_DIR         < The Spark config DIR >
-          SPARK_EXAMPLES_JAR     < The path to spark-examples-xxx.jar >
-          DICT_PATH              < The dict location >
-          DATA_PATH              < The base HDFS path to hold HiBench data >
-          SPARKBENCH_REPORT      < The path to SparkBench reports >
-          YARN_NUM_EXECTORS      < num executors in yarn mode >
+     Note: For YARN mode, set `hibench.spark.master` to `yarn-client`.

+     Parallelism, memory, exector number tuning:

+          hibench.default.map.parallelism	Mapper numbers in MR, partition numbers in Spark hibench.default.shuffle.parallelism   Reducer numbers in MR, shuffle partition numbers in Spark hibench.yarn.exectors.num		Number executors in YARN mode
-          YARN_EXECUTOR_CORES    < num executor cores in yarn mode >
-          YARN_EXECUTOR_MEMORY   < num of executor memory in yarn mode >
+	  hibench.yarn.exectors.cores		Number executor cores in YARN mode hibench.yarn.exectors.memory		Number of executor memory in YARN mode spark.executor.memory			Spark executor memory

-    Note:

-      1. SparkBench will guess the value of these variables if they are not explicitly set.
-If so, SparkBench guarantees neither the correctness of guess nor the success running of benchmarks.

-      2. Do not change the default values of other global environment variables unless necessary.
+     Compress options:

+          hibench.compress.profile		Compression option `enable` or `disable`
+	  hibench.compress.codec.profile	Compression codec, `snappy`, `lzo` or `default`

+     Data scale profile selection:

+     	  hibench.scale.profile			Data scale profile, `tiny`, `small`, `large`

+     You can add more data scale profiles in `conf/10-data-scale-profile.conf`.
+And please don't change
+     `conf/00-default-properties.conf` if you have no confidence.

+3. Configure parsing sequence and rules:

+     1. All configurations will be loaded in a nested folder structure:

+	 - conf/*.conf						=> Configure globally
+	 - workloads/<workload>/conf/*.conf    			=> Configure for each workload
+         - workloads/<workload>/<language APIs>/.../*.conf	=> Configure for various languages

+     2. For configurations in same folder, the loading sequence will be sorted according to configure file name.

+     3. Values in latter configures will override former.

+     4. The final values for all properties will be stored in a single config file located at `report/<workload><language APIs>/conf/<workload>.conf`, which contain all values and pinpoint the source of the configures.

+     5. All `spark.*` properties will be passed to Spark runtime configuration.

 3. Configure each workload

-    You can modify the `conf/configure.sh` file under each workload folder if it exists.
-All the data size and options related to the workload are defined in this file.
+    You can add a new data scale profile in `conf/10-data-scale-profile.conf`.
+Or edit
+    `workloads/<workload>/conf/00-<workload>-default.conf` for each
+    workload directly.
+However, latter approach will broke data scale profile selection mechanism, which is not suggested.

-4. Synchronize the time on all nodes (optional but recommended)
+4. Synchronize the time on all nodes (optional but highly recommended)

 5. Build

-    You will need to execute `bin/build-all.sh` to build all workloads.
-(Assume `sbt` is installed properly and accessible in `$PATH`)
+    Run `mvn clean package` in `src` folder:

+          cd <HiBench-4.0 root>/src
+	  mvn clean package

 ---
 ### Running ###

-- Run several workloads sequentially
+- Run several workloads sequentially    (FIXME: not working)

   The `conf/benchmarks.lst` file under the package folder defines the workloads to run when you execute the `bin/run-all.sh` script under